Lily Kong

-Lily Kong is a Singaporean geographer currently serving as president of the Singapore Management University (SMU).
-She is the first female and Singaporean academic to helm a Singapore university.
-Prior joining SMU, she was a faculty member at the Department of Geography of the National University of Singapore (NUS) and had held various senior managerial positions at NUS.
+Lily Kong is a socio-cultural geographer and urban scholar currently serving as president of Singapore Management University (SMU).
+She is the first Singaporean female to helm a Singapore university.
+Kong's leadership at SMU has focused on digital transformation, sustainability, and Asia-focused growth through the university's SMU2025 and SMU2030 strategic plans.

+She previously served as provost of SMU and vice-president of the National University of Singapore (NUS).